bareos/bareos/manuals/en/developers/pluginAPI.md

 points (loadPlugin and unloadPlugin) then calls the
 <span>**loadPlugin**</span> entry point (see below).

-Bacula passes information to the plugin through this call and it gets back information that it needs to use the plugin.
-Later, Bacula will call particular functions that are defined by the
+Bareos passes information to the plugin through this call and it gets back information that it needs to use the plugin.
+Later, Bareos will call particular functions that are defined by the
 <span>**loadPlugin**</span> interface.

-When Bacula is finished with the plugin (when Bacula is going to exit), it will call the <span>**unloadPlugin**</span> entry point.
+When Bareos is finished with the plugin (when Bareos is going to exit), it will call the <span>**unloadPlugin**</span> entry point.

 The two entry points are: